arrahman17/Learning-Analytics-Project-/README.md

 ![github-small](https://user-images.githubusercontent.com/41241181/52513674-acb0ac00-2c0c-11e9-9b87-3f36287926ba.png)

 - write these command to check Node and NPM is properly installed

 - For Node.js "node --version "
 - For NPM  "npm --version "

-After Insatalling Node, follow this link (https://d3js.org/) to download the D3.Js librray , if you want to start with a new project
+After Installing Node, follow this link (https://d3js.org/) to download the D3.Js librray , if you want to start with a new project

 ![github-small](https://user-images.githubusercontent.com/41241181/52513614-4035ad00-2c0c-11e9-8a32-fc4499a5d3d6.png)

 Clone our project and open the one of the visualization folder

 To Run the it locally, open the terminal in folder where the visualization code reside, here in the case we have in "Visualization using simple bar charts "

 - write the follwoing commands
   - npm install -g http-server
   - http-server

 - Server address
   -  http://localhost:8080